xLQWx/1800_202230_BBY12/README.md

 ## General Info
 This browser based web application to ...
-Hi my name is Harrison!!
-I like dogs!
+* Hi my name is Harrison!!
-Hi my name is Yvonne.sdfajfklsa
+* Hi my name is Yvonne.

 ## Technologies
 Technologies used for this project: